 Diffuse Lewy body dementia is a neurocognitive disorder characterized histopathologically by lewy body desposition, especially in the brainstem and nigrostriatal regions, progressing to the limbic system and cortex.
-Diffuse Lewy body dementia presents clinically with neurocognitive dysfunction and at least two additional clinical symptoms including delirium, visual hallucinations, REMs leep behavior disorder, or Parkinsonism.
-Clinical features of Lewy body dementia can overlap with Alzheimer's disease and Parkinson's in the early stages, and advanced imaging is a biomarker to aid the diagnosis when clinical symptoms are insufficient and symptomatic treatment for the condition may differ.
-Structural imaging shows relative preservation of the mesial temporal lobe in diffuse Lewy body dementia when compared to Alzheimer's.
-A positive dopaminergic SPECT has a good positive predictive value for Lewy body dementia in this scenario and may be appropriate, as it is recommended by multiple evidence-based guidelines.
+Diffuse Lewy body dementia presents clinically with neuro cognitive dysfunction and at least two additional clinical symptoms including delirium, visual hallucinations, REM sleep behavior disorder, or Parkinsonism.6 Clinical features of Lewy body dementia can overlap with Alzheimer's disease and Parkinson's in the early stages, and advanced imaging is a biomarker to aid the diagnosis when clinical symptoms are insufficient and symptomatic treatment for the condition may differ.
+Structural imaging shows relative preservation of the mesial temporal lobe in diffuse Lewy body dementia in this scenario and may be appropriate, as it is recommended by multiple evidence-based guidelines.^{7.9}